-Aboriginal elders Eileen Kampakuta Brown and Eileen Wani Wingfield, in their 70s, have survived half a century of government sanctioned nuclear contamination in the South Australian desert from nuclear weapons tests to one of the world's largest uranium mines.
+Aboriginal elders Eileen Kampakuta Brown and Eileen Wani Wingfield survived half a century of government sanctioned nuclear contamination in the South Australian desert from nuclear weapons tests to one of the world's largest uranium mines.
 So when the federal government announced plans to bury nuclear waste from Sydney in Australia's wild desert lands, these elders said "Irati Wanti" the poison, leave it.
 In 1995, Brown, Wingfield and other elder women formed the Kupa Piti Kungka Tjuta Cooper Pedy Women's Council or Kungka Tjuta, to stop the nuclear waste dump and protect their land and culture.

-Australia's federal government is proposing a new national radioactive waste dump in the central desert of South Australia near Woomera.
-The proposed dump would store radioactive waste in a shallow grave the size of a soccer field shipped from a nuclear reactor in Sydney and from its new, multi-million dollar replacement.
+in 2003, Australia's federal government proposed a new national radioactive waste dump in the central desert of South Australia near Woomera.
+The proposed dump would have stored radioactive waste in a shallow grave the size of a soccer field shipped from a nuclear reactor in Sydney.
 The facility, located just three kilometers from a weapons testing range, would store the waste for up to three hundred years.
-In addition to the threat of this dump, it is widely believed that once this dump is built, the area could be tagged for even more dangerous high-level nuclear waste from around the world.
-The waste dump campaign is being closely watched by the Pangea Group, a US-based consortium that is looking for an Australian site to dump high-level nuclear waste from power plants and nuclear weapons programs around the world.
+In addition to the threat of this dump, it was widely believed that once the dump was built, the area could be tagged for even more dangerous high-level nuclear waste from around the world.
+The waste dump campaign was closely watched by the Pangea Group, a US-based consortium that was looking for an Australian site to dump high-level nuclear waste from power plants and nuclear weapons programs around the world.

-Now, 50 years after the first nuclear bomb detonation in the South Australian desert, Aboriginal communities find themselves in another fight for their lives.
-Not willing to endure further degradation of their land and a new round of health threats, Brown, Wingfield and the Kungka Tjuta are leading the campaign to stop the waste dump.
+More than 50 years after the first nuclear bomb detonation in the South Australian desert, Aboriginal communities found themselves in another fight for their lives.
+Not willing to endure further degradation of their land and a new round of health threats, Brown, Wingfield and the Kungka Tjuta led the campaign to stop the waste dump.

-Working tirelessly, despite their age and failing health, Brown and Wingfield have brought the Aboriginal peoples' fight against the proposed nuclear dump to the world stage.
-They have traveled 3,000 kilometers -- a three-day bus trip -- to protest the dump.
-They have written government officials, visited Parliament House, brought their message to the Olympic games in Sydney and partnered with the environmental community in Australia's urban centers to organize the successful online IratiWanti.org campaign.
-Eighty-seven percent of South Australians recently polled oppose construction of the radioactive waste dump.
+Working tirelessly, despite their age and failing health, Brown and Wingfield brought the Aboriginal peoples' fight against the proposed nuclear dump to the world stage.
+They traveled 3,000 kilometers -- a three-day bus trip -- to protest the dump.
+They wrote government officials, visited Parliament House, brought their message to the Olympic games in Sydney and partnered with the environmental community in Australia's urban centers to organize the successful online IratiWanti.org campaign.
+Eighty-seven percent of South Australians polled opposed construction of the radioactive waste dump at that time.

-Despite this opposition, the Australian government is plowing ahead with their plans to build the dump.
-They are set to spend over a quarter million on a "re-education" public relations campaign to address the "concerns" of South Australians and sway state public opinion.
+Despite the opposition, the Australian government plowed ahead with their plans to build the dump.
+They have planned to spend over a quarter million on a "re-education" public relations campaign to address the "concerns" of South Australians and sway state public opinion.
 All federal assessments for the radioactive waste dump are complete.
 The federal government has given clear indication that it will attempt to override South Australia's state laws and continue Australia's shameful legacy of poisoning Aboriginal land and people.

 Brown, Wingfield and the Kungka Tjuta elders have their own legacy to fulfill.
-They will continue to fight the dump site and pass on vital cultural and environmental lessons learned from their grandmothers.
+They will continue to fight for a healthy environment and pass on vital cultural and environmental lessons learned from their grandmothers.